IndieWebClubBlr/blogroll-replay/README.md

 ## Features

 - **Multi-feed support**: Process multiple source feeds with individual configurations.
-- **Intelligent entry selection**: Uses exponential weighting to prioritize older entries.
+- **Weighted entry selection**: Uses exponential weighting to prioritize older entries.
 - **Caching**: Optionally cache fetched feeds to handle source feed unavailability.
 - **Filtering**: Filter entries by minimum age to avoid repeating recent content.
-- **Format conversion**: Automatically converts RSS/RDF feeds to Atom format.
+- **Multi-format support**: Supports RSS, Atom and RDF feed formats.

 ## About & Prerequisites

 This project is written in [Haskell](https://www.haskell.org/), a statically-typed functional programming language.
-You don't need Haskell experience to use this tool, but you'll need the Haskell compiler and build tools installed.
+You don't need Haskell experience to use this tool, but you'll need the Haskell compiler and build tools installed to build it.

 ### Installing Haskell